Parks, Gardens and Zoos • History • Nature

 Another sign with touch panels showing the importance of Te Waewae Bay Marine Mammal Sanctuary.
 Photo: Andy Shaw

-The result is an experience that assists the already naturally beautiful flora and fauna and provides context to the history and future of the people and the place.
+The result is an experience that complements a beautiful environment without over-imposing on it, and supplies some of the “missing stories”, giving context to the history and future of the people and the place.

 Please go see it for yourself!